gaak99/oxly/README.md

 ### Caveats/Gotchas

+##### One `oxmerge url` at a time
+* Currently it's only fully safe to oxmerge (oxit clone/merge/push) one file at a time.
+Some consistency checks are done and more planned but maynot remove all data races and such.

-##### Careful no file locking!
+######  no data file locking
-* For a succesful merge, once the oxly merge process (aka 2 latest revisions downloaded) begins the user needs to be careful and not change the file anymore outside of the process (until process completes).
-A lock of the file would be useful here but I don't see it in the Dropbox v2 api.
+* For a succesful merge, once the oxmerge process (aka 2 latest revisions downloaded) begins the user needs to be careful and not change the file anymore outside of the process (until process completes).
+A lock of the file would be useful here but I don't see it in the Dropbox v2 api (NFS Lock Mgr come back ALL IS FORGIVEN)

+###### no ancdb locking
+* Thus as mentioned above to be safe only start/complete one oxmerge url at a time.

 ### Troubleshooting